blabla1337/skf-flask/skf/markdown/code_examples/php/25-code_example--Login_functionality--.md

 			$db = $con->connection();

 			/*
-			You must log invalid userinput in order to detect a possible attack on your login form In this example the expected input is "a-Z/0-9 - _" */
+			You must log invalid user input in order to detect a possible attack on your login form In this example the expected input is "a-Z/0-9 - _" */

 			if(preg_match("/[^a-zA-Z0-9]/", $username))
 			{
-				//Set a log for whenever there is unexpected userinput with a threat level setLog("null","invalid expected input", "FAIL", date("d-m-y"), "null", "HIGH");
+				//Set a log for whenever there is unexpected user input with a threat level setLog("null","invalid expected input", "FAIL", date("d-m-y"), "null", "HIGH");
 				header("location:login.php");
 				die();